Non-Gaussianities and Primordial Black Holes: Primordial non-Gaussianities of the curvature perturbation

 This fully non-linear curvature perturbation $\zeta$ can be used to calculate the PBH formation, following the procedure we show in Eq. \eqref{eqn8:routine2} \cite{Ferrante:2022mui,Ferrante:2023bgz,Gow:2023zzp}.

 The fully non-Gaussian curvature perturbation \eqref{eqn8:zeta1} seems complicated, but it has two interesting limiting cases for $r\ll1$ and $r\to1$, both of which have fruitful physical implications.
-In the former limit, the curvaton $\zeta$ is negligible at its decay, we have $r\ll1$, and \eqref{eqn8:zeta1} can be expanded for small $r$:
+In the former limit, the curvaton energy density is negligible at its decay, and \eqref{eqn8:zeta1} can be expanded for small $r$:

 where dots are higher order terms of $\mathcal{O}(r^3)$.
 We see that $\zeta$ has the familiar form of the quadratic local non-Gaussianity \eqref{eqn8:dN1}, with $\zeta_g=(2/3)r\delta\chi/\chi$ and $f_\text{NL}=5/(4r)$.
 Cubic and higher-order terms are suppressed when $r\ll1$, which makes it possible to truncate \eqref{eqn8:zeta2} at quadratic level even when $f_\mathrm{NL}\gg1$.
 Therefore, counterintuitively, such a quadratic expression \eqref{eqn8:zeta2} holds for large $f_\mathrm{NL}$, towards the limit of a $\chi^2$-distribution.